bedmond/design-mixer/README.md

 ## design-mixer

-A place for cool, creative things.
+A place for cool, creative things to share.